IntersectMBO/ouroboros-network/ouroboros-consensus/docs/FastLaneSketch.md

 * Am I overlooking some fundamental difference when I consider FastLane as just a variant of ChainSync?
 IE is it more than just something that makes headers available to the BlockFetch decision logic?

+* Should FastLane also require that each header is strictly preferable to the best header the same peer has has ever sent via ChainSync?
+The whole ChainSync mini protocol ensures that the peer is on a recent enough chain (eg `ForksTooDeep`).
+So if we require FastLane is ahead of the same peer's ChainSync, then it can only be used for what we intended it for and specifically not abused to send historical headers, which could waste our CPU validating the header they sent.
+(TODO I'm not totally convinced this is
+  necessary: a FastLane client could simply immediately ignore such historical headers even without validating since they don't extend our chain, them.
+But perhaps the wasted bandwidth is sufficient reason to introduce this cross-mini-protocol invariant.)

+* I don't think we can rate-limit a peer for sending too many invalid blocks via FastLane.
+First, we can't tell if they're just forwarding the or if they're minting them.
+Second, because the header must fit on our chain in order for us to fetch it and it must also be better than any header they've previously sent, this can't happen very often, can it?
+(TODO maybe OpCert ratcheting would let them firehose the net this way each time they lead?)